Brenda Abu

 Bio

-Dr. Abu has experience as a clinical dietician, lecturer and nutrition consultant.
-Her research interests include micronutrient deficiencies, food security, maternal and child nutrition, program/project design and impact assessment, and stakeholder engagement.
-She works with others using a multi-disciplinary approach, to addressing food and nutrition security among college students and senior citizens (USA).
+Dr. Abu has experience as a clinical dietician, lecturer, and nutrition consultant.
+Her research interests include micronutrient deficiencies, oral health, food security, maternal and child nutrition, program/project design and impact assessment, and stakeholder engagement.
+She works with others using a multi-disciplinary approach to address micronutrient nutrition and oral health among women and their children.
+She applies the same approach to address food and nutrition security among diverse populations (the USA and South Africa).
 She is also involved with addressing anemia in low-income communities using sustainable food-based approaches while facilitating stakeholder engagement (Ghana).

 Select Scholarship